DevLUp-Inc/Website-Content/funding.md

 ## How is DevLUp Maintained?

-DevLUp is created and mainly maintained by university students.
-The events we throw and access to our resources come at no cost to users outside of whatever time they want to contribute.
-Due to having considerable members and attendance at our events there is usually an operating cost the our team has to cover.
-If the our goals and beliefs at DevLUp resonate with you we encourage any amount of donation.
-Donations received will go directly to back into benefitting our community.
-We aim to expand and provide a large amount of resources and opportunities to young game developers throughout Florida in the coming year and any assistance would be greatly appreciated.
+DevLUp is created and maintained by university students.

+The events we host and the resources we provide come at no cost to users other than the time they contribute.
+As such, there is usually an operating cost that our team has to cover.
+If the goals and beliefs of DevLUp resonate with you, we encourage any amount of donation.
+Donations received will go directly towards benefiting our community, and with your donation, we will continue to be able to provide resources and opportunities to young game developers across Florida.

 #### Contact Us